 1. Agency adoption

-Agencies can be public or private.
-Public agencies are state-run and place predominantly foster children of elementary or high school age.
-Private agencies have more infants available, and birth parents often have a say in who adopts their child.
+Adoption agencies can be public or private.
+Agencies are regulated by the state and licensed to place children with prospective adoptive parents.
+Public agencies are state-run, and the children they place are predominantly foster children of elementary or high school age.
+Private agencies are often run by social service organizations.
+Private agencies usually have more infants available for adoption, and birth parents often have a say in who adopts their child.

 2. Independent adoption

-This type is common and legal in almost all states.
-You can use your own resources and networking skills to find a child, or work with an intermediary, such as a doctor or lawyer.
+Independent adoption involves a direct arrangement between the birth mother/parents and the adoptive parents.
+This type of adoption is common and legal in most states but can be heavily regulated.
+Check your state laws before exploring this option.
+You can use your own resources and networking skills to find a child or work with an intermediary, such as a doctor or lawyer.

 3. Identified adoption